2011–12 The Citadel Bulldogs basketball team

-The 2011–12 The Citadel Bulldogs basketball team represented The Citadel, The Military College of South Carolina in the 2011-12 NCAA Division I men's basketball season.
-The Bulldogs were led by second year head coach Chuck Driesell and played their home games at McAlister Field House.
-They are a member of the South Division of the Southern Conference.
-They finished the season 6–24, 3–15 in SoCon play to finish in last place in the South Division.
+The 2011–12 The Citadel Bulldogs basketball team represented The Citadel, The Military College of South Carolina in the 2011–12 NCAA Division I men's basketball season.
+The Bulldogs were led by second-year head coach Chuck Driesell and played their home games at McAlister Field House.
+They were a member of the South Division of the Southern Conference (SoCon).
+They finished the season 6–24, 3–15 in SoCon play, to finish in last place in the South Division.
 They lost in the first round of the SoCon Basketball tournament to Western Carolina.

 Preseason

 Media covering the Southern Conference picked The Citadel to finish sixth in the South Division, with 48 points total out of a possible 180.
-Davidson, College of Charleston, Wofford, Furman, and Georgia Southern were picked to finish ahead of the Bulldogs in the division.
+Davidson, College of Charleston, Wofford, Furman and Georgia Southern were picked to finish ahead of the Bulldogs in the division.